 For our purposes, we’re going to just give an equal weighting to each time period and sum up the returns for each period:

-Markets change constantly and the system described above seeks to track those shifts.
-In fact, that’s what makes this method so important.
-I suggest you re-run the numbers each month or quarter and rebalance accordingly.
+The cool thing about this approach is that it shifts your money as the market shifts.
+So with this strategy, you re-run the numbers each month or quarter and rebalance accordingly.
 That means you would potentially sell one or more funds and buy new funds or shift assets as each fund’s relative position changes.
 This potentially keeps your assets invested in funds that are performing relatively well.

 What About Bond Funds?